lineofflight/peddler/README.md

 Amazon’s Selling Partner API (SP-API) imposes [rate limits][rate-limits] on most operations.
 Peddler respects these limits and automatically backs off when throttled.
 To override the default rate limit, pass a `:rate_limit` argument when running an operation.

 **Note:** This functionality requires version 6 of the underlying [HTTP library][httprb].
 As of writing, this is not released yet.
-To use rate limiting, point to the main branch of their GitHub repo.
+To use rate limiting, point to their main branch on GitHub.

 ### The APIs